 The best kit chosen for the workplace was the Be Smart Get Prepared 250 Piece First Aid Kit which is OSHA and ANSI compliant and covers the first aid needs of up to 50 people, making it perfect for the office.

 The best first aid kit chosen for the car is the TripWorthy Compact Travel First Aid Kit in your car, truck, or boat, you'll be ready to face minor medical emergencies even when you're miles from home.

 The Lightning X First Responder First Aid Kit was chosen as the best first aid kit for the more experienced first responder.

 The Coleman All Purpose Mini First Aid Kit was chosen as the best first aid for those on a budget.
 Perfect for students, camping enthusiasts, and even those weekend fitness warriors.

 Check out this article for more detailed information on the prices of these various first kits.

-Due to the overwhelming demand; Help-A-Heart CPR will begin offering Advanced Care Life Support (ACLS) classes beginning in November 2017.
+Due to the overwhelming demand; Help-A-Heart CPR will begin offering Advanced Cardiovascular Life Support (ACLS) classes beginning in November 2017.